 The training academy will make all reasonable adjustments to its provision, teaching and learning resources, access and other publications to enable equal access for all individuals and groups.

-Within the college’s context advancing equality of opportunity includes the following core foci:
+Within One to One Support Services' context advancing equality of opportunity includes the following core focus: